-EE\W.09 Energy Economics
+EE_W.09 Energy Economics

 Code Workload Credits Level of module Frequency of Duration

 EE_W09 150 h 5 CP 4 th or 5 th offer 1 semester

 semester Winter semester

-or Summer
+or summer

 semester

-Teaching time

-Courses Courses Self-study Planned group
+Courses Teaching time Self-study Planned group

 Lecture with exercises 60 h / 4 SWS 90 h / 6 SWS size

-Energy Economics 50 students
+Energy Economics 5 50 students

-2 semester hours lectures plus 2
+2 semester hours of lectures plus 2

-hours exercises per week (SWS)
+hours of exercises s per week (SWS)

-Upon completion of this course student will be able
+Upon completion of this course students will be able to

-- To understand basic economic concepts that influence energy production, energy distribution and end-use - To understand how local, regional, and global institutions affect energy markets and prices - To relate historical and contemporary public policy issues to energy management in the EU and globally - To apply this knowledge to analyse specific energy industries and policy questions - To evaluate the sustainability of different forms of fuel and energy production overview of key economic concepts applied on energy markets and highlights special conditions of energy markets, such as extraction of fossil fuels and exploitation of renewable energy.
-As in the complementary course of Environmental Economics the lecture highlights energy related externalities e.g. pollution by mining and extraction of fossil fuels, climate change due to increased CO2 emissions and other negative impacts of energy use.
-Concepts of regulation of pollutants by economic incentives as cap and trade and concepts of support for energy saving measures and more sustainable technologies are discussed and valuated.
+- understand basic economic concepts that influence energy production, energy distribution and end-use. - understand how local, regional, and global institutions affect energy markets and prices. - relate historical and contemporary public policy issues to energy management in the EU and globally. - apply this knowledge to analyze specific energy industries and policy questions. - evaluate the sustainability of different forms of fuel and energy production.

+The lecture "Energy Economic" has the objective to apply economics to particular issues of energy markets, issues of energy distribution, investment in conventional and renewable energy, and energy storage.
+It gives an overview of key economic concepts which are applied to energy markets and highlights special conditions of these markets, such as the extraction of fossil fuels and the exploitation of renewable energy.
+As in the complementary course "Environmental Economics", the lecture highlights energy related externalities e.g. pollution by mining and extraction of fossil fuels, climate change due to increased CO2 cap and trade and concepts of support for energy saving measures and more sustainable technologies are emissions and other negative impacts of energy use.
+Concepts to regulate pollutants by economic incentives as discussed and valuated.
 Teaching methods Lecture with exercises in workgroups Entry requirements None Types of assessment Graded examination Requirements for the award of credit points Module exam grade 4.0 or better; Use of module (in other study programs)